-Vaccination plays an important role in health management of production animals, and has known a growing interest since the ban on the use of antibiotic growth promotors in animal production and is an important tool to reduce the use of therapeutic antibiotics.
-The primary reason for vaccinating livestock is to reduce the losses due to morbidity and mortality caused by all kind of pathogens, from viruses to bacteria and parasites.
-Consequently, there are plenty of diseases that are prevented by vaccinating animals against them.
+Vaccination plays a vital role in health management of all production animals, with growing importance since the ban on the use of antibiotic growth promotors, and is an important tool to reduce the use of therapeutic antibiotics.
 A vaccine helps to prevent a disease by boosting the animals’ immune system to produce antibodies that in turn fight the invading pathogen, protecting them against disease caused by this specific invader.
-Certain diseases are too widespread or difficult to eradicate and require a routine vaccination program.
-Vaccines can contribute greatly to the welfare of animals.
-However, vaccination can never provide 100% protection against infectious diseases.
-It is only one but a very important part of a complex preventive policy, of which biosecurity, hygiene and nutritional programs etc. are equally essential components.

 To actively participate in disease prevention, we must shift away from a reactive approach: treatment with antibiotics.

 Reduces the losses due to morbidity and mortaliy caused by all kind of pathogens

 Works for virusues to bacteria and parasites: plenty of diseases

 Merges with in feed solutions and nutritional programmes for preventive approach